HoGentTIN/linux-training-hogent/modules/network_ifconfig/030_network_ifconfig_theory.md

 ### nmtui

 Another recommendation for RHEL7/CentOS8 is to use `nmtui`.
-This tool will use a \'windowed\' interface in command line to manage network interfaces.
+This tool will use a 'windowed' interface in command line to manage network interfaces.

     nmtui